Why you can trust Jerry

 Hayden is a great place (and the last place) to fuel up before you drive through lengthy national forests.
 There’s some interesting heritage in this area and it’s well-positioned to serve as your jumping-off point for outdoor activities.

-Eat here: Once again, the highlight in Hayden is not the food.
+- Stop in Craig: Once again, the highlight in Hayden is not the food.
 It’s better to stop in Craig, the town just before Hayden.
-Go to Seasoned Brisket for BBQ or Carelli’s Pizzeria for Italian food.
-If you’re here before lunch, you can get a great cup of coffee at Wild Goose Coffee at the Granary.

 You could spend days exploring this town, but a quick visit will whet your palate for a return trip.
 Steamboat Springs is perfect for exploring the mountains and then enjoying a cold drink or hot tub afterward.
 Great food, great views — what more could you want?